-Articles that feature text only should be a maximum of 650 words
+Articles that feature text are a maximum of 650 words

 If you want us to print photographs or artwork with your article, please reduce your text by 10 words per image.
 In other words, if your article will feature one photo, reduce your text to 640 words, for two images, reduce your text to 630 words, etc. Please note that even if you stick to the word count, we reserve the right to edit your text after it is submitted.

 While writing your article, keep the publication date in mind

 Articles are due to the editor approximately six weeks before each publication date.

 QVNA relies on a large network of volunteers to create and distribute the magazine.
 If all goes according to schedule, the magazine hits the streets the 10th day of the publication month (September 10th, November 10th, January 10th, March 10th, May 10th, July 10th).
 However, that doesn’t mean that it will be read as soon as it is received.
 Given these circumstances, it doesn’t make sense to put emphasis on an event that is scheduled to happen near or shortly after the distribution date.

 If using an acronym, define it the first time you use it

 You may be used to referring to an institution, public service, or organization by an acronym.
 However, the person reading your article may have no idea what you are talking about, especially if they are unfamiliar with the subject matter.
 For example, you may refer to “Queen Village” as “QV” but someone new to the neighborhood, or someone who lives in another neighborhood, may have no idea what you are talking about.
 If you are going to use an acronym, be sure to define it the first time it appears in your article, e.g., Queen Village (QV).

 Do not assume that readers have prior knowledge of the subject matter